ConsultingMD/homebrew-ih-public/ih-core/readme.md

 ## Overview

 The ih-setup script works by scanning the folders in ./lib/steps for files which contain functions which match the pattern `ih::setup::(\w*)::install`.
-These functions are considered represent installers for setup steps.
+These functions are considered to represent installers for setup steps.
 The setup steps are expected to implement several functions following that pattern:

 - `ih::setup::NAME::help` Describes what the step does